Sign up for the Anahuy Mentoring email list to stay updated.

 The Auntie Way Writing Retreat—Support Your Writing Success

-Winter 2023 registration is now open!
+Summer 2023 registration is coming soon!

 Additional Professional Development Offerings (available by request—use the form at the bottom of this page to contact Dr. Jacob to request a workshop for your organization)